WICK

 WICK broadcast local play-by-play for high school and college football and basketball for over four decades.
 In the past, the station has also broadcast locally-based sports talk shows.
 Starting in 2009, "The District 2 Review & More" aired Thursdays from 5 to 6pm during the high school football and basketball seasons.
 The show was hosted by Paul Grippi and Jim Riley.

 In 2013, "The Friday Night Sportsline with Chris Kucharski" was added to the lineup, airing 5 to 7pm on Fridays.

 In 2014, a daily weekday drive time show was launched called "The CK Sports Blitz".
 The show aired Monday through Thursday from 4pm to 6pm and 4pm to 5pm on Fridays.
 The show was hosted by local sports personality Chris Kucharski.
 Upon the launch of the daily show, Kucharski left as host of "The Friday Night Sportsline" and was replaced by Eddie Walker.

 On March 8, 2020, WICK changed format from sports to oldies, branded as "The Mothership".

+On July 27, 2024, WICK filed an application to have translator 104.1 FM W282BK located in Scranton, Pennsylvania.